usnistgov/NetSimulyzer-ns3-module/doc/source/quickstart.rst

 Create a ``NodeConfigurationHelper``, set a model for the Nodes and ``Install()`` on the Nodes you wish to be displayed in the application.

-For additional configuration options see :doc:`nodes`.
+For the list of included models and additional configuration options see :doc:`nodes`.

 .. code-block:: C++

   netsimulyzer::NodeConfigurationHelper nodeHelper{orchestrator};
   nodeHelper.Set ("Model",
-                  StringValue ("relative/path/from/resource/dir/model.obj"));
+                  netsimulyzer::models::SMARTPHONE_VALUE);

   // Shows every Node in the scenario for (auto node = NodeList::Begin (); node != NodeList::End (); node++)